-The goal of the RFP is to identify projects that will create a diverse range of affordable rental and special needs housing opportunities for low- or moderate-income households.
+The goal of the RFP is to identify projects that will create and preserve a diverse range of affordable rental housing opportunities for low- or moderate-income households.
 Household incomes must also be consistent with the requirements of the LIHTC program, and/or ACC's as applicable.
 Under this RFP, gap financing will be provided for the development of eligible projects.
 Both rehabilitation and new construction housing developments are eligible under this RFP.
 HTF dollars (but not HOME or CDBG) may be used to support internal rent subsidies to ensure affordability at 30% of median income or below.

-Only projects that expect to submit applications for Nine Percent Low Income Housing Tax Credits in the February 2021 round are eligible to apply to this RFP.
-Applicants should familiarize themselves with PHFA's requirements and submit applications to this RFP that are eligible for funding from PHFA.
+For projects seeking Four Percent LIHTCs, applicants should familiarize themselves with PHFA's requirements and submit applications to this RFP that are eligible for funding from PHFA.
 The proposal submitted to PHFA should be consistent with the proposal submitted to this RFP in location, number of units, development entity, income mix and financing.
 The City reserves the right to withdraw its commitment of financing to a project submitted to PHFA that is inconsistent with the proposal submitted in response to this RFP.